martinthomson/sdp-uks/theory/README.md

 These models share the same common core and message flow and are wrappers around the same file (handshake.m4i).
-The only difference is that the draft-thomson model actually checks the random values on both sides.
+The only difference is that the draft-thomson model sets a flag which causes the handshake to check the random values on both sides.